 Story by Doug Westly

-Editor’s Note: This story was originally published the Jan.
-2015 edition of the MSTA Florida Chapter newsletter, The Florida Gator Tale, and was republished in the Jan.
-2021 newsletter.
+Editor’s Note: This story was originally published the March 2014 edition of the MSTA Florida Chapter newsletter, The Florida Gator Tale.
 The story has been edited to match the MSTA website’s style.

 We’ve all seen it and talked about it.
 So why does it still happen?
 Why do we continue to lose so many riders (and sometimes friends) to left-turning vehicles that violates motorcyclist’s right-of-way?

 According to the Motorcycle Safety Foundation, more motorcycle-involved multi-car accidents occur at intersections than anywhere else on public roads.
 There are lots of factors involved in left-turn car/motorcycle crashes.
 The most obvious one is the inability of the driver to visually recognize the approaching motorcycle in the oncoming lane.

 Whether it is a distracted driver, someone trying to squeeze through a perceived “hole” in the traffic or something else, the result is usually bad news for the motorcyclist.
 How do we cope with this all-too common traffic menace?
 Here are a few ideas from various sources, riders and just plain old experience.

 First off, we just have to make the assumption that NOBODY sees us on the road.
 Just because you’re wearing hi-vis everything, from underwear to a one-piece, day-glow orange, LED-lit billboard suit, do not expect that to protect you.
 SOME drivers may see it.
 Ride like you’re invisible.